 The Electronic Surveillance Unit is a highly specialized assignment, which requires special investigative and technological skills.
 To enhance these skills, investigators from this unit are members of professional organizations including the National Technical Investigators Association (NATIA) and support the Federal Bureau of Investigations, Communications Assistance for Law Enforcement Act (CALEA) working group.

-The NJRCFL unit is comprised of four enlisted State Police Detectives and one civilian analyst assigned to the New Jersey Regional Computer Forensic Laboratory (NJRCFL).
+The Digital Forensics Unit is comprised of five enlisted State Police Detectives and one civilian analyst assigned to the New Jersey Regional Computer Forensic Laboratory (NJRCFL).
 The NJRCFL is part of a nationwide network of seventeen Regional Computer Forensic Laboratories established by the FBI.
-The NJRCFL is staffed by personnel from eight different Federal, State, County, and local law enforcement agencies dedicated to the examination of digital evidence in support of law enforcement and intelligence agencies.
-The NJRCFL conducts forensic examinations of digital media, such as computers, cell phones and video-analog.
+The NJRCFL is staffed by personnel from eight six different Federal, State, County, and local law enforcement agencies dedicated from six different Federal, State, County, and local law enforcement agencies dedicated to the examination of digital evidence in support of law enforcement and intelligence agencies.
+The NJRCFL conducts forensic examinations of digital media, such as computers, cell phones and video.

 They act as a central laboratory for computer forensic examinations and the analysis of digital evidence as it pertains to technology related crimes in the state of New Jersey.
 For more information about the NJRCFL, please follow the link listed below.